abhijeet-successivetech/javascript-training/README.md

 11) Logs = Treat logs as events.
 The logs should be handled permanently regardless of the situation

 12) Admin process = management tasks should be run in same environment to ensure consistency.

+This is a result of long curated work that is being analyzed and transformed into this kind og guide helping a lot of developers around the globe.